Allegations Against Prospective Adopters and in Relation to Children Placed for Adoption or Already Adopted

 All children are entitled to the same level and standard of protection from harm including those receiving services from statutory or other agencies.
-For this reason, enquiries and investigations relating to children in receipt of such services must be dealt with under the principles, policies and procedures of the Regional Child Protection Procedures for West Midlands.
+For this reason, enquiries and investigations relating to children in receipt of such services must be dealt with under the Cambridgeshire and Peterborough Safeguarding Children Procedures.

 Historical allegations by children placed for adoption or already adopted and in receipt of adoption support services should be responded to in the same way as contemporary concerns.
 It will be important to ascertain if the person about whom the allegation is made is currently working with children and if that is the case, to consider whether the current employer should be informed.

 Clear timescales will be integral to the procedure and those involved must avoid delay unless there is good reason.
 There will be clarity regarding access to reports and documents relating to the investigation.

 Where allegations are made in relation to prospective adopters, the welfare and safety of all children in the prospective adopters' household, and children with whom the prospective adopters may have contact, must also be considered during any Section 47 Enquiry.

 In relation to any allegations made, it is important to note that, although there may be insufficient evidence to support a Police prosecution, this does not mean that action cannot be taken to protect a child nor, for example, that the termination of a prospective adopter's approval cannot be considered.

 - At the time of a child's placement, prospective adopters will be provided with detailed information as to the child's background and in particular the context of any abusive experiences of and/or previous allegations made by the child - see Placement for Adoption Procedure;

 - All prospective adopters will receive preparation and guidance to help them provide a safe environment for the child and all members of the adoptive family;